pyladies/pyladies-kit/docs/organizer/difficult/responding.rst

 You have the ability to use Google Drive with your ``pyladies.com`` account (please don't polute your personal Google drive!).
 Just log into `drive.google.com`_ with your PyLadies email login information.
 With that,

 * Create a form (e.g. with Google Forms) that allows someone to report the incident online.
 See :ref:`receiving` for what details to collect.
-An example form can be found `here <example-form>`_.
+An example form can be found `here`_.
 * Publish the form within your location's page (e.g. local Meetup page, website, Facebook) as well as emailed out when it initially is published.
 * Publish contact information (e.g. your location's email) in case they wish to not fill out the form or want talk to someone directly.
 * Set up `email notifications`_ for any form response so you don't miss anything